Rating & Review of Black Jack's Crossing Golf Course at Lajitas Golf Resort - Lajitas, Texas

 The greens were in very good condition and range from average to a tad small.
 All have plenty of contour and are well guarded with something - bunkers, water, arroyos, ridges, mounding, or dessert.

 The bunkers range from small to some very treacherous steep and deep monsters.
-The sand is soft and fluffy.
+The sand was thin and hard packed when we played, most likely due to the recent rain.

-By the way, Lajitas Resort and Spa is fantastic and you can learn more about it by reading our review of Lajitas Resort.
+By the way, Lajitas Resort and Spa is fantastic and you can learn more about it by reading our review of Lajitas Golf Resort.
 Plan on spending a few days because you will want to play this course twice and there are lots of other fun things to do in and around the Resort like: hiking in Big Bend National park, mountain biking, rafting and canoeing the Rio Grande, ATV and Jeep tours, horseback riding, hunting and shooting, zip line, shooting activities, live music, and more.

 Bottom line - it just doesn't get much better than Black Jack's Crossing, add this one to your bucket list

 Here is a description provided by Ruffin Moore, the prior head pro at Black Jack's Crossing Golf Club.

 Tucked in the southwest part of Texas, the club is conveniently located between Big Bend National Park and Big Bend Ranch State Park.
 The backdrop of the mountains of Big Bend creates an amazing, eye popping experience and one a player will never forget.